Are you looking for an Intumescent Painting Contractor?

 Our intumescent fire protection services provide protection against fire for up to 2 hours and are guaranteed for up to 30 years!
 Intumescent painting is a legal requirement for commercial and public buildings in the UK.
 It buys time in the event of a fire giving people a better chance to escape from danger.
 Intumescent fire protective coatings also provide the emergency services with more time to bring a fire under control and save the structure.

-We provide comprehensive intumescent fire protection services for steel, concrete, timber, storage tanks, and brick structures.
+We provide comprehensive intumescent fire protection services for steel, timber, storage tanks, and brick structures.
 Operating a fleet of vehicles with teams of technicians nationwide we are fully equipped to take on projects across the UK & Ireland.

 We work both directly with our own clients and as sub-contractors for architects and building management companies.
 We specialise in structural fire protection for steel, cementitious structures, wooden members and container tanks and vessels.